Korea International School, Jeju Campus: TEDx

 KISJ hosts a TEDx (independently organized TED talk event) each year.
 The first event held in January 2017 featured five local adult speakers and one student speaker.
 This was the first TEDx event on the island and one of only a few in Korea that are student driven.
-The organizing committee of the event is voluntarily composed of students and teachers, and their mission statement is to "ground innovation in tradition by connecting Jeju to the world."
+The organizing committee of the event is voluntarily composed of students and teachers.

 Arts

-KISJ offers both elective courses and cocurricular programs in visual arts, drama, and music.
+KISJ offers both elective courses and co-curricular programs in visual arts, drama, and music.

 At the high school level, students can take Visual Art I and Visual Art II, preparing them well to take the AP Studio Art class if they qualify.
 Additional visual arts courses include Graphic Design and Yearbook (which focuses on photography and layout design).
 Students can join the Art for Heart's Sake club or the Canvas club if they want to pursue visual arts outside of class.
 Students display their artwork yearly at the Tri-School Art Opening in collaboration with the other schools in the Global Education City, and they also display their work at Winter Arts Day – a yearly art showcase that involves elementary, middle, and high school students.

 In the high school theatre department, students can take Theatre I and Theatre II courses, which opens the opportunity to take Honors Theatre.
-The after-school theatre program is very active.
 KISJ High School Theatre puts on 2 productions each year (a fall play and spring musical).
 Typically there are 30–40 student cast members per year with an additional 30–40 students crew members working behind the scenes on ticketing, marketing, costume, set, sound, and lighting design.
 Previous productions include: High School Music-pocalpyse, A Midsummer Night's Dream, Almost, Maine, The Complete Works of William Shakespeare (Abridged), Our Town, The 25th Annual Putnam County Spelling Bee, 7 Stories, and Urinetown: The Musical!
 KISJ Theatre also attends the ISTA (International Schools Theatre Association) conference once per year, and runs a student-produced film-festival and play-writing festival.

 In grade five, students have the choice of taking band, orchestra or choir and can participate in one selection each semester.
 By the time students reach high school, they can take Band and Honors Band, Choir and Honors Choir, or Orchestra and Honors Orchestra elective courses.
 In middle and elementary school, musical ensembles perform at Winter Arts Day, but at the high school, Band/Orchestra perform in two concerts held in the KISJ Performing Arts Center (PAC) yearly, and Choir performs in two concerts yearly (in addition to performance at music festivals).
 There are many music-related clubs in the high school including the Tri-M Music Honor Society, a jazz band called "Gold Pasta," and an Orchestra club.